jimbateson/jamesbateson.co.uk/src/articles/digital-document-accessibility.md

 ## Common issues

 So now we can open the checker, what kind of issues are common to see?
-Although completely different types of communication from something like a website.
-The easy-to-fix, high-impact issues we say are very similar to those associated with web accessibility.
+Although  documents are a slightly different type of communication method from something like a website.
+The easy-to-fix, high-impact issues we see are similar to those associated with web accessibility.

 ### Alternative text